adhocteam/uswds_nextjs_starter/README.md

 ## Similar repositories

-- [navapbc/template-application-nextjs](https://github.com/navapbc/template-application-nextjs) is a similar template app with next.js + react and a somewhat different focus
+- [navapbc/template-application-nextjs](https://github.com/navapbc/template-application-nextjs) is a similar template app with Next.js + React and a somewhat different focus